 Dalla village is located in Khata Corridor, a narrow strip of forest that connects Nepal’s Bardia National Park with Katerniaghat Wildlife Sanctuary in India.
-This forest is also home to tigers, elephants, rhinos and other wildlife roam freely here.
-WWF-Nepal have supported a homestay project in Dalla, where a number of households have opened up one or two of their rooms to tourists.
+This forest is also home to tigers, elephants, rhinos and other wildlife.
+WWF-Nepal have supported a community homestay initiative in Dalla, where residents open up one or two of their rooms to tourists visiting the area.

-The project was designed to allow visitors to appreciate the rich biodiversity of the region and the culture of the Tharu Indigenous people, while providing Dalla residents with a source of income.
-The new income stream helps bolster support for conservation and it buffers the loss of income communities face when wildlife damages their crops - helping to reduce the cost and increase the benefits of living near wildlife.
+The project was designed to allow visitors to appreciate the rich biodiversity of the region and the culture of the Tharu Indigenous people, while providing Dalla residents and their local community with a source of income.
+The new income stream helps bolster support for conservation and buffer the loss of income communities may face when wildlife damages their crops - helping to reduce the cost and increase the benefits of living near wildlife.

 FOREST DRONE MONITORING – BRAZIL